-Graduate students are eligible to borrow under the PLUS Loan program up to their Cost of Attendance minus other estimated financial resources.
-The Graduate PLUS is a long-term program with a fixed interest rate of 7.9% and is subject to a credit check and approval by the lender.
+Graduate students and parents of dependent students are eligible to borrow under the PLUS Loan program up to their Cost of Attendance minus other estimated financial resources.
+The Direct PLUS is a long-term program with a fixed interest rate and is subject to a credit check and approval by the lender.
 Students must be enrolled at least half-time to be awarded this loan.

-Refer to the Direct Graduate/Professional Plus Loan Request Form (pdf) for the application process
+- Graduate/Professional student, refer to the Direct Graduate/Professional PLUS Loan Request form (pdf) for the application process.

-Refer to the Direct Parent PLUS Loan Request Form (pdf) for the application process
+- Parent of dependent student, refer to the Direct Parent PLUS Loan Request form (pdf) for the application process.